GOING THROUGH A DIVORCE

 All divorces are quick/ all divorces take a long time.

 It depends entirely on the circumstances.
-If parties to a divorce can agree on the terms, a divorce may be much quicker than if the parties elect to dispute the terms of the divorce and division of assets or circumstances surrounding children.
+If parties going through a divorce can agree on the terms, a divorce may be much quicker than if the parties elect to dispute the terms of the divorce and division of assets or circumstances surrounding children.
 If a divorce becomes complicated it may end up being years instead of weeks or months.